What Does Sewer Line Replacement Actually Cost?

 Signs That Repair May Be Enough

-- Isolated crack or joint separation with no structural damage to the rest of the pipe
+- Isolated crack or single offset joint with no structural damage to the rest of the pipe

-- Minor root intrusion that can be cleared and sealed without recurring quickly
+- Minor, localized root intrusion that can be cleared and sealed without recurring quickly

 Signs You Likely Need Full Replacement

-- Recurring backups that keep returning after cleaning — this signals systemic failure
+- Recurring backups that keep returning after cleaning (signals systemic failure)

 - Pipes over 50 years old, especially clay, cast iron, or Orangeburg (tar paper) pipe